NineOfGaming/AdvancedConsole/README.md

 *   **Write Batching:**

-    Reduces the overhead of multiple Write calls by batching them into a single flush operation.
+    Reduces the overhead of multiple Console Write calls by batching them into as few operations as possible.
-    Improves performance in output-heavy scenarios.
+    This can significantly improve performance in output-heavy scenarios.

+    For more details view the [Usage](#usage) section.

 *   **Command System:**

     Inspired loosely by HTML-style syntax, allowing you to embed commands directly into strings.
 Example:
     ```cs
-    AConsole.Write("Hello <color:red>World</color>!");
+    AConsole.WriteLine("Hello <color:red>World</color>!");
     ```
     The command system is fully modular — easy to extend with custom commands that can do much more than just styling.

+    For more details view the [Usage](#usage) section.

 ## Contributing